Mannwe/puzzland/README.md

-# puzzland v1.0

-<h2>Welcome to Puzzland</h2>
+# Welcome to Puzzland

 <b>Description</b>

-This is a jigsaw puzzle game used to train my skills, it´s not perfect.
-It´s not using any framework, just plain HTML, CSS and Javascript.
-It´s made in both English and Spanish languages (you can select the language through the top-right flags.
+This is a jigsaw puzzle game used to train my skills.
+I didn´t use any framework to build it, just plain HTML, CSS and Javascript.
 <b>How to use deploy it</b>

 Just download the zip file and extract the content wherever you want.
 The main screen will be opened in your default web browser -you do not need a web server.

 <b>How to use it</b>

 Execute the <i>index.html</i> file by double-clicking it and a welcome screen with a simple menu will come up.
 There you can select whether you want to set a new game or load a saved one.
+You can also select the language through the top-right flags.

-If you select a new one, a couple of new screens come up for you to set up your new puzzle.
+If you select a new game, a couple of new screens come up for you to set up your new puzzle.

 <ul>
   <li>You get a slider with a number of nice pictures, where you can select one of them to play</li>